Best Sleeping Pads for Backpacking of 2025

 R-value refers to the sleeping pad’s insulation, and measures its capacity for heat to pass through it.
 The higher the number, the better the insulation.
 Most sleeping pads range from 2.0-5.0, and the highest we tested is the Therm-a-Rest NeoAir XTherm NXT with an R-value of 7.3.

 The ASTM R-Value standard is an international methodology used to test sleeping pads side-by-side to determine their insulating factor.
-To learn more about the science behind R-values, check out this blog post and story from Outside that explains how they’re calculated and why it’s important.
+To learn more about the science behind R-values, check out story from Outside that explains how they’re calculated and why it’s important.

 The methodology to test R-values was updated.
 So several models of sleeping pad haven’t changed their design or how much insulation they have, but are now reporting a higher R-value because of a change in measurement.